kasima/nft-mvc/README.md

 # NFT.MVC

 Introducing NFT.MVC.
-We felt that the crypto space needed a chain-agnostic, developer-focused resource for developers to compare various smart contract platforms, whether they be L1s, L2s, bridges, etc.
+We felt that the crypto space needed a chain-agnostic, developer-focused resource to compare various smart contract platforms, whether they be L1s, L2s, bridges, etc.

 Inspired by [TodoMVC](https://todomvc.com/), our goal is to build functionally identical non-fungible token contract on all smart contract platforms.